Prepare for FY1 Guide by Specialty

 What are your top tips on how to prepare?

-• Familiarise self with the above common presentations
+• Familiarise yourself with the above common presentations

-• Familiarise with common postoperative complications and how to recognise them incl.
+• Familiarise yourself with common postoperative complications and how to recognise them incl.
 Pancreatic leak

 • Familiarise with good maintenance IV fluid prescription and monitoring in a NBM patient